Generalised anxiety course (Just a Thought)

 The course can be done with the support of a health professional or users can complete on their own/self guided.
 It is available to anyone residing in New Zealand or the Pacific Island nations.

-For the complete app description, go to the app website(external link) or, for a more detailed review, see Reviews.
+For the complete app description, go to the course website(external link) or, for a more detailed review, see reviews below.

 PROS CONS